 How do I Invest in a REIT?

 An individual may buy shares in a REIT, which is listed on major stock exchanges, just like any other public stock.
 Investors may also purchase shares in a REIT mutual fund or exchange-traded fund (ETF).
-In fact, more than 80 million Americans are invested in REITs through their retirement savings and other financial funds.
+In fact, approximately 87 million Americans are invested in REITs through their retirement savings and other financial funds.

 A broker, investment advisor or financial planner can help analyze an investor’s financial objectives and recommend appropriate REIT investments.